Elon is #1 in study abroad. Again and again.

 - Elon faculty-led, short-term

-- Elon Global Centers (four abroad, three U.S.)
+- Elon Global Centers (four abroad, four U.S.)

 - Affiliate and exchange